rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 # Separation of Money and State

+There is no more important challenge in this era than the separation of money from state.

-Power over money is power over human choice and human energy.
+Power over money is power over human choice, which is a power over human beings.
-There are and can be no limits on the power of a state if that state has power over money.
+If a state has power over money then there can be no limit to its power over those governed.
 Power over money is
  *total totalitarianism*.
-With power over what people can and cannot buy, you need not have any law enforcement, as the power over money is sufficient enforcement of human behavior and action.
+Controlling what people can and cannot buy, you need not have any law enforcement, power over money is sufficient enforcement of human behavior and action.
 Even crimes of passion become quite difficult when one cannot buy food or water or transportation.
-Complete power over money renders people into slaves, including the people managing the money.
+Complete power over money renders people into slaves, including those managing the money.
-The system itself becomes the all powerful ruler.
+The system itself becomes the all powerful ruler, slaves to the principalities that emerge from our own base instincts.